instillai/machine-learning-course/docs/source/content/overview/linear-regression.rst

 Methods
 *******
 A lower cost function means a lower average error across the data points.
-In other words, lower cost means a more accurate model for the dataset.
+In other words, lower cost means a more accurate model for the data set.
 We will briefly mention a couple of methods for minimizing the cost function.

 Ordinary Least Squares